beyond-aion/aion-version-dll/README.md

 # Aion-Version-Dll
-Aion No-IP and Windows 10/11 camera fix based on Beyond.
+Aion No-IP and Windows 10/11 camera fix.

 Features:
 - Allows the game client to connect to non-official game server IPs (prevents the error message "No game server is available to the authorization server (6)").
-- Fixes the camera movement issue on Windows 10/11 (introduced by the Fall Creators Update 2017) without needing to run a separate program.
+- Fixes the camera movement issue on Windows 10/11 (introduced by the Fall Creators Update 2017).
 - Enables all graphics options sliders (shadows, water quality, etc) which are otherwise disabled at high resolutions.
 - [DXVK support](https://github.com/doitsujin/dxvk)